Gerosullivan/Pangur/context/spec.md

   - Pangur exception: Pangur receives two queen-style moves per turn.
 He may use them before attacking, after attacking, or split on both sides of a single attack sequence, but cannot chain more than two total moves.
   - Shadow Strike bonus: when a cat begins its first attack of the turn while standing on a shadow tile, it gains +1 temporary catch for that attack sequence.
 Leaving the shadow tile before starting the attack removes this bonus.
   - Players may swap between cats freely; switching away remembers how many moves/catch the previous cat has remaining.
-  - **Guardian Aura (Baircne `2/0`):** Whenever Baircne is adjacent (orthogonal or diagonal) to another friendly cat, he copies that cat’s higher attribute but only for catch.
-The aura grants +1 catch if the neighbor’s catch exceeds their meow; it never grants meow bonuses.
-Aura bonuses recalculate immediately as formations shift and stack with terrain modifiers (shadow strike, gates).
+  - **Guardian Aura (Baircne `2/2`):** Whenever Baircne is adjacent (orthogonal or diagonal) to another friendly cat, he copies that cat’s higher attribute but only for catch.
+The aura grants +1 catch if the neighbor’s catch exceeds their meow; it no longer grants additional meow.
 - **Attacking**
   - Valid targets: Adjacent and diagonal resident mice (max 8 surrounding cells).
   - Spending 1 catch deals 1 damage.
 Cats may keep spending while they have remaining catch.